-When families start thinking about adoption they contact Icelandic Adoption Society and get their first interview at the office.
+When families start thinking about adoption, they contact Icelandic Adoption Society and get their first interview at the office.
 These interviews are usually two hours long were a specialist explains all the steps in the adoption procedure, starting with the procedure in Iceland, the application procedure, the waiting time, preparation for the adoption and the adoption procedure, the first steps after the adoption and the services that the agency provides after the adoption.
-The family gets information about the legal framework in Iceland, the outlines of the Hague convention on protection and co-operation in respect of inter-country adoptions, the UN convention on the rights of the child, the ethical rules of EurAdopt and the ethical rules of NAC.á We think that it is essential that the family gets the good overview of what adoption is about before they take the next step.
+The family gets information about the legal framework in Iceland, the outlines of the Hague convention on protection and co-operation in respect of inter-country adoptions, the UN convention on the rights of the child, the ethical rules of EurAdopt and the ethical rules of NAC.á We think that it is essential that the family gets a good overview of what adoption is about before they take the next step.

 Is adoption for me?